Affiliated Centers & Institutes

 Cornell Institute for China Economic Research (CICER)

-Sponsored by the Office of the Vice Provost for International Affairs, the College of Arts and Sciences, and the Cornell College of Business, Cornell Institute for China Economic Research (CICER) currently has 19 faculty members from seven different departments across four colleges.
+Sponsored by the Office of the Vice Provost for International Affairs, the College of Arts and Sciences, and the Cornell College of Business, Cornell Institute for China Economic Research (CICER) currently has 21 faculty members across six colleges.
 CICER serves as a hub for Cornell expertise on China’s economy.
 Through education, research, and policy engagement, the institute contributes to Cornell’s internationalization efforts by bringing Cornell to China and China to Cornell.

 Visit the Cornell Institute for China Economic Research website here.

-Visit the Cornell Institute for Social and Economic Research website here.
+Visit the Cornell Center for Social Science website here.

 Institute for Compensation Studies